Best Practices to Implement Cloud Application and API Security

 In order to implement the right controls, it is critical for the organization to understand its security responsibility based on the type of cloud deployment.
 The overconcern about data location is meaningless as data security responsibility is always owned by the organization, regardless of the type of cloud deployment, while the security responsibility of other components is variously shared depending on deployment type.

 Organizations will need to implement security controls for data in the cloud, and those controls are likely different from those used on-premises, such as bring own encryption keys.
 By sharing some other security responsibilities with CSPs, organizations are able to focus on protecting their most core assets.
+However, this incorrect focus on the physical data location sacrifices the benefits of cloud computing.
+CSPs can be more secure than private cloud and traditional data centers simply because of economies of scale.

 2. Identify the Extent of Security Responsibilities with Cloud

 Most organizations’ overfocus on data location is because they have difficulties architecting and implementing cloud security, and most cloud security failures are due to customer misconfiguration.
 This is not only due to the disappearance of assets’ physical boundaries, but also because organizations don’t know how to implement security with CSPs.
-However, cloud security is based on the shared responsibility concept and security responsibility varies depending on the type of cloud mode.
+However, cloud security is based on the shared security responsibility concept and security responsibility varies depending on the type of cloud mode.

 3. Establish Capabilities for Cloud Security